 Medium-rare steak: Take your thumb and gently press it to your middle finger.
 When you touch the fleshy part under your thumb, you'll notice it firm up a little.
 That's how a medium-rare steak should feel when you touch it.
 It should have an internal temperature of about 130 degrees Fahrenheit and a warm red center.

 Medium steak: I'm sure you know what's next!
-For medium steak, press your thumb and ring finger together.
+For medium-well steak, press your thumb and ring finger together.
 When you touch the part just under your thumb, you'll notice it's pretty firm with just a little spring to it.
 That's how a medium steak should feel on the outside with a cooking temperature of about 140-145 degrees.

 Well-done steak: If you prefer a well-done steak with hardly any red color, press your thumb to your pinky finger.
 The fleshy part under your thumb should feel firm to the touch.
 The steak temperature should be around 160 degrees and evenly brown on the outside.

-Originally published May 10, 2018
+This post was originally published May 10, 2018